 The Ten Tribes of Israel as 'being Christian' (22 September, 2014 , 27 Elul, 5774)

-We think that concept of 'Israelites being Christians' is not correct and that the truth is not represented by 'Lost Israelite identity' or 'Hebrew roots': Their eyes and hearts still have not been opened to the Almighty God of Israel.
+We think that concept of 'Israelites being Christians' is not correct and that the truth is not represented by 'Hebrew Roots' and the like: Their eyes and hearts still have not been opened to the Almighty God of Israel.
 They have continued to worship their Trinity God and Messiah Jesus.
 They preach the doctrine of 'no works' which is the direct rebellion against God's Laws.
 Even Jesus was against this teaching: 'If you want to enter into life, keep the Commandments.'
 How can they return to their Israelites roots without acceptance of God's Sacred Words and His Laws?
 The definition of sin is the transgression of these very Laws.
 Instead of surrendering, repenting and obeying these Laws, the Christians have decided to bypass and ignore them because, in their mind, salvation will come 'not through works and obeying the Laws of God but faith alone'.

 Scripture and the Sages say this is not acceptable: 'There is a way that seems right to a man, but its end is the way of death' (Proverbs 14:12) or 'Keep my Decrees and laws, for the man who obeys them will live by them.
 I am the LORD' (Leviticus 18:5) and more: 'These gods, who did not make the heavens and the earth, will perish from the earth and from under the heavens' (Jeremiah 10:11).
 Solomon (Ecclesiastes 12:12-14) concludes: 'Fear God, and keep His Commandments; for this is the whole duty of everyone.'

 Who is God speaking about in the verses below?